What Not to Eat When Pregnant

 It may seem daunting to keep track of all the foods you can and can’t eat while pregnant.
 Here, we’ve compiled some frequently asked questions about specific foods to help make it a little easier.

-As you get ready for the arrival of your little one, you may want to download the Pampers Club app.
+As you get ready for the arrival of your little one, you may want to download the Pampers Rewards App.
 You have a lot to think about in the coming months, but we’re here to help make this journey easier.
-With the app you can get great rewards for all those diapers that are in your future!
+Sign up now to start earning points and rewards for all those diapers that are in your future!